satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of those articles that match their expertise and interests.
 Not only would these two changes make the review process more enjoyable, but they would expedite the review process.
-And there is no reason for a review process to end after an article has been published\ :sup:``[g] <#cmnt7>`_`\ .
+And there is no reason for a review process to end.
 Under post-publication review, the article can continue as a living document, where the dialogue can evolve and flourish (see Figure 5), and references to different articles could be supplemented with references to the comments about these articles, perhaps as Digital Object Identifiers (http://www.doi.org/), firmly establishing these communications within the dialogue and provenance of science, where science serves not just as a method or philosophy, but as a social endeavor.
 This could make scientific review and science a more welcoming community.

 .. figure:: images/image00.gif
    :align: center